-For the purpose of spatial sharing with one or more existing SPs allocated in different channels, the EDMG AP or EDMG PCP should request each source DMG STA and each destination DMG STA involved in each candidate SP to perform measurements only after the STAs have beamforming trained with each other.
-The Directional Channel Quality Request and Report measurement frames support the request and report for measurements on multiple channels and measurements reports averaged over multiple channels.
-Through these frames, a request can also be made for an EDMG STA to perform concurrent measurements employing multiple RX antenna configurations as are used for receiving multiple streams from the target EDMG STA based on the same measurement configuration and, on the basis of that, to report the average of the results of concurrent measurements using multiple RX antenna configurations in order to reduce the overhead of the measurement report.

 Editor Note: the text above is not written as spec text.
 Need to specify which fields to use, what values to set in them, etc., to achieve the above.

-If the AP or PCP transmits a Directional Channel Quality request to a STA involved in a candidate SP to assess the possibility for spatial sharing with existing SP, it shall set the Target STA to the corresponding peer STA’s MAC address involved in the candidate SP and shall set the Measurement Method field to indicate ANIPI.If the candidate SP has already been allocated channel time, the AP or PCP should additionally transmit a Directional Channel Quality request to the STAs involved in the existing SP to assess the possibility for spatial sharing with the candidate SP.
+If the AP or PCP transmits a Directional Channel Quality request to a STA involved in a candidate SP to assess the possibility for spatial sharing with another one or more existing SPs, it shall set the Target STA to the corresponding peer STA’s MAC address involved in the candidate SP and shall set the Measurement Method field to indicate ANIPI.
+Additionally, it may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16GHz channels for which this measurement request applies, the Channel Measurement Report Method subfield sets to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel and sets to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and the Antenna Measurement Report Method subfield sets to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna and sets to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported.

+If the candidate SP has already been allocated channel time, the AP or PCP should additionally transmit a Directional Channel Quality request to the STAs involved in each of the one or more existing SPs to assess the possibility for spatial sharing with the candidate SP.
 In the Directional Channel Quality request, the AP or PCP shall set the Target STA to the corresponding peer STA involved in the existing SP and shall set the Measurement Method field to indicate ANIPI.
+Additionally, it may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16GHz channels for which this measurement request applies, the Channel Measurement Report Method subfield sets to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel and sets to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and the Antenna Measurement Report Method subfield sets to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna and sets to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported.